ctaylo21/TypescriptReactBoilerplate/README.md

   <strong>Write Code, Not Config</strong>
 </div>
 <div align="center">
-  An ES6 module starter kit with everything you need, and nothing you don't.
+  An ES6 module starter kit built on Webpack 4 and Babel 7
 </div>

 ## Table of Contents